-The first Norbertine Associates of St. Norbert Abbey in De Pere, Wisconsin, were accepted in 1984 and this community continues to grow.
-As associates, they are truly an active and involved part of our Norbertine Order.
-Their solemn promises to live according to the Rule of St. Augustine and the statutes of the order make them so.
+As Associates, they are truly an active and involved part of the Norbertine Order.
+Their solemn promises to live in the spirit of the Rule of St. Augustine and the charisms of the Order make them so.

-The heart, or one’s desire, plays its own part in the reality of being a Norbertine Associate and many candidates experience a sense of belonging as soon as they have been accepted.
-Intent alone, though, is not sufficient; action and discernment are also necessary.
-In a certain sense, becoming a Norbertine Associate takes a lifetime.
+With membership, one’s heart and desire play a part in the reality of being a Norbertine Associate and many candidates experience a sense of belonging as soon as they have been accepted.
+Intent alone though is not sufficient; action and discernment are also necessary.
+In a certain sense, becoming a Norbertine Associate take a lifetime.
 It is a way of life that deepens and grows as long as one lives.